Walpa Gorge Walk

 we noticed this little lizard on a rock beside the path, beautifully camouflaged

-From the sunset viewing area we then watched…
+Then, from the sunset viewing area we watched…

 as Kata Tjuta’s domes got redder